 Fireworks and the law

-Under the Fireworks (Safety) Regulations 1997 all fireworks for use by the public must meet British Standard BS 7114, which sets out four categories:
+Under the Fireworks (Safety) Regulations 1997 all fireworks for use by the public must meet certain safety and performance standards.

-Under the Manufacture and Storage of Explosives Regulations 2005 (MSER) individuals can store up to 5kg of Hazard Type 4 fireworks (generally Category 1 and 2 fireworks) without a licence and for an unlimited time.
-The Regulations also permit individuals to store up to 50kg of Hazard Type 4 fireworks for private use for up to 21 days, without the need to licence or register.
-However, although the Regulations permit small quantities of fireworks to be kept without the need to licence or register, other requirements of the regulations - eg on storing safely - still apply.
+The Regulations 20 permit individuals to store up to 50kg of Hazard Type 4 fireworks for private use for up to 21 days, without the need to licence or register.
+However other requirements of the regulations such as storing these items safely, still apply.

 When you can use fireworks

 The Fireworks Regulations 2004 prohibit anyone under 18 from possessing fireworks, and anyone except professionals from possessing display fireworks.
 These regulations also prohibit the use of fireworks at night (11pm - 7am) in England and Wales, with extensions for the following festivals:

 - until 1am following the first day of Chinese New Year